-The biggest benefit with this type of mortgage is that interest on a 7/1 ARM starts off much lower than with a fixed rate.
-If you plan on moving from your house or refinancing within seven years, it could be a smart choice to save money in the near-term.
+The biggest benefit with this type of mortgage loan is that interest on a 7/1 ARM starts off much lower than with a fixed rate.
+If you intend to move from your house or refinancing within seven years, it could be a smart choice to save money in the near term.